-On May 14, 2019, our board of directors approved a grant of an aggregate of 39,000,000 restricted stock units ("RSUs") to Mr. Nathanielsz, our Chief Executive Officer, Chairman, acting Chief Financial Officer and a director.
-19,500,000 of such RSUs shall vest on the one-year anniversary of the date of the grant, subject to Mr. Nathanielsz being employed by us on such vesting date.
-The remaining 19,500,000 RSUs shall vest based on the Company achieving certain milestones as set forth in Mr. Nathanielsz's Amended and Restated Employment Agreement and summarized elsewhere in this registration statement.
-The fair value of the granted RSUs at such grant date was \$0.0085 per RSU or \$331,500 in total based on the closing price of the shares of our common stock on the date of the grant.
-On May 14, 2019, our board of directors also approved a grant of an aggregate of 19,500,000 RSUs to Dr. Kenyon, our Chief Scientific Officer and a director.
-9,750,000 of such RSUs shall vest on the one-year anniversary of the date of the grant, subject to Dr. Kenyon being employed by us on such vesting date.
-The remaining 9,750,000 RSUs shall vest based on the Company achieving certain milestones as set forth in Dr. Kenyon's Amended and Restated Services Agreement and summarized elsewhere in this registration statement.
-The fair value of the granted RSUs at such grant date was \$0.0085 per RSU or \$165,750 in total based on the closing price of the shares of our common stock on the date of the grant.
+On May 14, 2019, our board of directors approved a grant of an aggregate of 78,000 restricted stock units ("RSUs") to Mr. Nathanielsz, our Chief Executive Officer, Chairman, acting Chief Financial Officer and a director.
+39,000 of such RSUs shall vest on the one-year anniversary of the date of the grant, subject to Mr. Nathanielsz being employed by us on such vesting date.
+The remaining 39,000 RSUs shall vest based on the Company achieving certain milestones as set forth in Mr. Nathanielsz's Amended and Restated Employment Agreement and summarized elsewhere in this Annual Report.
+The fair value of the granted RSUs at such grant date was \$4.25 per RSU or \$331,500 in total based on the closing price of the shares of our common stock on the date of the grant.
+On May 14, 2019, our board of directors also approved a grant of an aggregate of 39,000 RSUs to Dr. Kenyon, our Chief Scientific Officer and a director.
+19,500 RSUs shall vest based on the company achieving certain milestones as set forth in Dr. Kenyon's Amended and Restated Services Agreement and summarized elsewhere in this Annual Report.
+The fair value of the granted RSUs at such grant date was \$4.25 per RSU or \$4,000 RSUs to Dr. Kenyon, our Chief Scientific Officer and a director.
+19,500 RSUs shall vest based on the company achieving certain milestones as set forth in Dr. Kenyon's Amended and Restated Services Agreement and summarized elsewhere in this Annual Report.
+The fair value of the granted RSUs at such grant date was \$4.25 per RSU or \$165,750 in total based on the closing price of the shares of our common stock on the date of the grant.